Abdiflame/Speech-Emotion-Recognition/README.md

 ----------

 ### [Audio Features]
-On both models, I used MFCC (n = 40) as audio input feature.
+On both models, MFCC (n = 40) was used as audio input feature.